neondatabase/website/content/docs/guides/branch-archiving.md

 ## Monitoring branch archiving

 You can monitor branch archive and unarchive operations from the **System operations** tab on the **Monitoring** page in the Neon Console.
-Look for the the following operations:
+Look for the following operations:

 - `Timeline archive`: The time when the branch archive operation was initiated
 - `Timeline unarchive`: The time when the branch unarchive operation was initiated